wgould91/Aire-Logic-Technical-Test/README.md

 ### Bug Updater

 An exisiting and *open* **Bug Title** must be included.
-Then you can assign a new user (the username must already exist: see [Users](https://github.com/wgould91/Aire-Logic-Technical-Test/blob/main/README.md#users)) and/or open/close the bug report with the keywords *Open* and *Close* respectively.
+Then you can assign a new user in the **Assign User** box (the username must already exist: see [Users](https://github.com/wgould91/Aire-Logic-Technical-Test/blob/main/README.md#users)) and/or open/close the bug report in the **Type Open or Close** box, with the keywords *Open* and *Close* respectively.

+N.B.
+You cannot update a closed bug report, you must open the bug report to do this.

 ### Open bugs

+Lists all open bug report titles.

+Submit an open title to the **Enter Bug Title** Box to view the bug report description.

 ### Closed Bugs

+All closed bugs are listed here for easy of finding, should they need t be reopened.

 ### New Users

+Enter a new username into the **Enter Username** box to add the new user to the database, existing usernames cannot be added a second time.

 ### Update Users

+To alter an existing username include a current username in the **Enter Username** box, then include the new username in the **Update user details** box.

+N.B.
+A username cannot be updated to an already existing username.

 ### Users

+View all current users in the system.

 ## Future Development